Jim Chevallier

 Paris, art, poetry - they go together so well.
 This original collection includes a number of poems on Paris, the Seine, the gargoyles of Notre Dame, the shifting moods of the city and the nostalgia it inspires.
 A quirky homage to garlic ("Saloon") is followed by a number of poems on great art (Picasso, Renoir, Japanese prints).
 The collection ends with an elegy to the author's mother.

-A Tour of Two Cities: 18th century London and Paris compared by Jim Chevallier
+A Tour of Two Cities: 18th Century London and Paris Compared

 This new translation offers readers of English a unique look at eighteenth century London and England generally, compared to Paris and France in the same period.
 It was written by the sharp-tongued and observant journalist Linguet, whose observations range from overviews of official institutions like the Law and religion to descriptions of houses, furniture, markets. etc.

-The Man With Two Heads and His Friends From the Fair: Monologues inspired by French 18th century fairs by Jim Chevallier
+The Man with Two Heads and His Friends from the Fair: Monologues Inspired by French 18th Century Fairs

 This playful collection of 14 original monologues gives voice to characters and observers from the 18th century French fairs.
 Before the Revolution, these were a prime source of entertainment for people of all classes.
 Among those who speak in these monologues are a man with two heads, a rope dancer, a strong woman, a marionettist, a tumbler, and the maker of an automaton: a colorful assortment!

-Eighteenth century true crime! - A collection of homicide, suicide, rape and prostitution cases from 18th century France, most from previously untranslated material.
+Eighteenth century true crime! - A source book of homicide, suicide, rape and prostitution cases from 18th century France, most from previously untranslated material.
 Sources include periodicals, police reports and contemporary true crime accounts.
 Includes a look at the Marquis de Sade and his kidnapping and torture of Rose Keller.
+These cases themselves are rich with period detail.

 In the fourteenth century, French kings prized such fare as peacock, storks and herons.
 Guillaume Tirel not only cooked these dishes, he left a book on how to do it.
 Le Viandier has survived in at least four different versions.
 Now Jim Chevallier has translated the so-called Fifteenth Century version, making it available to recreational medievalists, food historians and students of medieval life.